-- Nothing is to be attached, hung, displayed, or placed on porches, exterior walls, doors, balconies or windowsof the building without advance written approval of the Association, including, but not limited to, signs, decorations, awnings, screens, window tinting, wreaths, statuaries, anything that is unsafe, and other fixtures and equipment. - No one shall make any structural addition, alteration, or improvement to any Building, nor shall anyone paintor otherwise decorate or change the appearance of any portion of the exterior of any building. - Anything determined to be unsafe or causing damage to the property will be removed at the Unit Owner's expense. - No unlawful use shall be made of the Condominium Property. - No articles, garbage or refuse, or personal property shall be placed or hung in hallways, stairwells, or entranceways.

-- An exception is made for the replacement of builder installed temporary doorbells with builder specified doorbells that provide a camera at the doorway.
+- Nothing is to be attached, hung, displayed or placed on porches, exterior walls, doors, balconies or windows of the building without advance written approval of the Association, including, but not limited to, signs, decorations, awnings, screens, window tinting, wreaths, statuaries, anything that is unsafe, and other fixtures and equipment. - No one shall make any structural addition, alteration or improvement to any Building, nor shall anyone paint or otherwise decorate or change the appearance of any portion of the exterior of any building. - Anything determined to be unsafe or causing damage to the property will be removed at the Unit Owner's expense. - No unlawful use shall be made of the Condominium Property. - No articles, garbage or refuse, or personal property shall be placed or hung in hallways, stairwells, or entranceways. - An exception is made for the replacement of builder installed temporary doorbells with builder specified door bells that provide a camera at the doorway.
 The brand "Ring Doorbell" as specified by the builder may be installed without approval of the Association.
-Any doorbells installed to replace builder temporary doorbellsprior to the issuance of this revised rule are considered to be grandfathered.
-The doorbell features must beadjusted to record your entrance only and not capture images or sound from any neighboring unit. - An exception is made for the placement of a lock box on the front door that key for emergency responders in the event of a medical or other emergency.
-The brand "Knox HomeBox" may be used without approval of the Association.
-Any lockboxes in place prior to the issuance of this revised rule are considered to be grandfathered. - One standard sized peep hole in the front door is permitted. - Nothing is to be planted or grown outside of the Unit, including any type of tree, vine, grass or any other typeof plant, except for one pot containing plants in a container that cannot exceed 12" size.
-The potted plant must be located directly outside the doorway in a position that will not obstruct entering or exiting the Unit. - An exception is made for wreaths that are hung (not attached) on the front door.
-Holiday wreaths cannot exceed the width of the unit's entry door and may be displayed from November 15th to January 15th of the following year.
+Any doorbells installed to replace builder temporary doorbells prior to the issuance of this revised rule are considered to be grandfathered.
+The doorbell features must be adjusted to record your entrance only and not capture images or sound from any neighboring unit. - An exception is made for the placement of a lock box on the front door that key for emergency responders in the event of a medical or other emergency.
+The brand "Knox Home Box" may be used without approval of the Association.
+Any lockboxes in place prior to the issuance of this revised rule are considered to be grandfathered. - One standard sized peep hole in the front door is permitted. - Nothing is to be planted or grown outside of the Unit, including any type of tree, vine, grass or any other type of plant, except for one pot containing plants in a container that cannot exceed 12" size.
+The potted plant must be located directly outside the doorway in a position that will not obstruct entering or exiting the Unit.